-I've seen too many job seekers waste a golden opportunity by using the LinkedIn default Professional Headline (job title at employer name).
-Or, if unemployed, they label themselves on LinkedIn as "Unemployed" or "(fill-in-the-blank) Professional" in their Headline.
-Major wasted opportunity!
+I've seen too many job seekers waste a golden opportunity by using the LinkedIn default Professional Headline ("job title at employer name").

 After your name and photo, your LinkedIn Professional Headline is possibly the most valuable real estate in your LinkedIn Profile.

 Your LinkedIn Professional Headline is one of the most visible spots on LinkedIn for you to combine personal marketing and personal SEO (search engine optimization), leveraging the best keywords for your career.

 Using the right keywords (the search terms used to find qualified candidates) will increase the probability that your Profile will appear in a recruiter's search for someone with those skills.